kelly-sovacool/snakemake_hpc_mwe/README.md

 	sbatch code/submit-slurm.sh
 	```

-	From this job, snakemake submits all of your other jobs.
+	From this job, snakemake submits all of your other jobs using the parameters in `config/cluster.json`.

 ## Further reading